-The International School of London Research Institute is an innovative initiative that gives interested Grades 7, 8 and 9 students the opportunity to conduct cutting edge research.
-The pilot project for 2018-19 will focus on Bilingualism / Multilingualism, a key area of strength and expertise within our school community.
-Students will receive training to present their findings to a range of audiences, culminating at the ECIS MLIE Conference in London, March 2019
+The International School of London Research Institute is an innovative initiative that gives interested middle school students the opportunity to conduct original academic research.
+Each project focuses on languages and multilingualism, a key area of strength and expertise within our school community.
+Students work collaboratively on a Research Question of their choice, supported by Research Facilitators and an Academic Mentor.
+The last cohort presented their findings on fluency and language loss to academics and researchers at the ECIS MLIE Conference in London, March 2019.

 The aims of the Research Institute are as follows:

-The Research Institute was relaunched at ISL London in February 2018 and the long-term aim is to work across all areas of the curriculum and build a culture of original and rigorous research across the middle school.
+The long-term aim is to work across all areas of the curriculum and build a culture of original and rigorous research across the middle school.